LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/adb/adb_extraction.md

       ./adb.exe devices
       ```

-      If the device is connected and authorized, you should see it listed in the output.
+      If the device is connected and authorised, you should see it listed in the output.
 It should look something like this:

       ```bash
       List of devices attached
       XXXXXXXXXXXXXXXX	device
       ```

-      If the device is not listed, you may need to authorize the connection on the device.
+      If the device is not listed, you may need to authorise the connection on the device.
 Check the device screen for a prompt to allow USB debugging.

       ![USB debugging confirmation prompt.](/img/docs/usb_debugging.jpg)
       <figcaption>*USB debugging confirmation prompt.*</figcaption>